FlatBallFlyer/IBM-Data-Merge-Utility/idmu-editor/src/main/node/docs/design.md

 - current template in view
 ```

-The important server interaction methods are
+The important server interaction methods are:

 ```
 - loadDirectives